axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 - Delegator C receives 10x90%x250/2000=1.125 tokens
 - Delegator D receives 10x90%x250/2000=1.125 tokens

-### Rewarding for bridge relayers
+### Rewarding for bridge operators

-The bridge relayers will get 10% of staking rewards.
-The rewards will be distributed to the bridge relayers (the delegators will not be received these rewards) at the end of each day based on the number of votes from the bridge relayers on that day.
+The bridge operators will get 10% of staking rewards.
+The rewards will be distributed to the bridge operators (the delegators will not be received these rewards) at the end of each day based on the number of votes from the bridge operators on that day.

 ## Slashing

 We use slashing logic to ensure that malicious or negative behaviors are punished.
-We have two slashable cases for validators and one slashable case for bridge relayers.
+We have two slashable cases for validators and one slashable case for bridge operators.

 ### Double sign validators